 fellowship steering team

-The rollout of the program will be guided by the steady stewardship of Steering Team members.
+The program is guided by the steady stewardship of Steering Team members.

 Initiators Fellowship Independent Consultant